zeek/broker/doc/stores.rst

   Retrieves a copy of all the store's current keys, returned as a set.
   Note that this is a potentially expensive operation if the store is large.

+All of these methods may return the ``ec::stale_data`` error when querying a clone if it has yet to ever synchronize with its master or if has been disconnected from its master for too long of a time period.
+The length of time before a clone's cache is deemed stale depends on an argument given to the ``endpoint::attach_clone`` method.

 All these methods share the property that they will return the corresponding result directly.
 Due to Broker's asynchronous operation